HaoW30/rsbench/README.md

 Traditional database testing tools like sysbench have served the community well, but fall short in the cloud-native era.
 As databases evolved to become distributed, cloud-native systems with multi-region capabilities and new distributed SQL architectures, testing tools remained anchored in single-node assumptions.

-RSBench bridges the following gaps with **distributed-aware** testing for modern databases:
+RSBench bridges the following sysbench gaps with **distributed-aware** testing for modern databases:

 - **Thread-based load generation** conflates concurrency with load
 - **Blocking I/O** hides client-side bottlenecks